e-matteson/plugin-GUI/README.rst

 - In DataThread, run() calls updatebuffer() in a loop until threadShouldExit() returns true, or updatebuffer() returns false.
 In the FPGA code, the threadShouldExit will return true once stopAquisition() is called.

+- The update rate of the main signal chain can be set in the GUI.
+A new loop happens whenever the computer audiocard sends a callback, and it does so whenever its buffer is full.
+It has a constant sampling rate, so changing the buffer size on the card changes the period between callbacks.
+This can be done by clicking on an invisible button between the play and gate areas in the GUI.
 Questions
 ----------------------------
 In line 1452 of RHD2000Thread, under stopAquisition(), it calls signalThreadShouldExit(), why doesn't it use stopthread()?